Master's in Counseling (LIOS)

 The residential (LIOS) MA degree program in Psychology with a specialization in Counseling, is academically and personally rigorous.
-Your education for this degree is designed to build confidence and resiliency by encouraging you to practice your learning inside and outside of class, in the crucible of lived experience.
+Your education for this degree is designed to build confidence and resiliency by encouraging you to practice depth psychology principles, inside and outside of class, in the crucible of lived experience.
+For more information on our Seattle residential curriculum, check out our residential learning model .
+This model involves multiple residential conferences.
+Visit the Seattle Campus Academic Calendar for the dates of residential conferences; you may select the desired semester at the top of that page.

 Multiple models of counseling theory are taught with an emphasis on developing the specific competencies of the therapist: the art of joining and active listening, creating resiliency within a family system, and crafting conversations of possibility and change.
 Throughout the two-year program, Counseling students are also introduced to subjects critical to understanding human behavior.
 Human Development, Sexuality, and Assessment and Diagnosis are just some of the courses that help you become an effective psychological counselor.
 Our students also learn about the professional life of the therapist by studying ethics, laws, and current issues within the mental health field.